nate-parrott/Flashlight/README.md

 **API**

+After installation, Flashlight reads plugins from `~/Library/FlashlightPlugins`.
+Each plugin must be a directory containing an executable named `executable`.

-After installation, whenever you enter text into Spotlight, Flashlight tries to execute all the files in `~/Library/FlashlightPlugins`, passing your query as the first argument. (`argv[1]`) If they decide to respond to the query, they should print a json document to `stdout` in this format:
+Every time you type a character into Spotlight, each plugin's executable will be invoked with your query as the first argument (`argv[1]`).
+If the plugin decides to respond to the query, it should print a json document to `stdout` in this format:

 ```
 {
 	"title": "'Hello world' in Pig Latin",
-	"html": "<h1>ellohay, orldway</h1>"
+	"html": "<h1>ellohay, orldway</h1>",
+	"execute": "(shell string to execute when enter is pressed)"
 }
 ```

+(if the plugin doesn't want to provide a response, just don't print anything.)

 This HTML will then be presented to the user:

 ![Image of a Spotlight window showing 'ellohay orldway' as the Pig Latin translation of 'hello world'](https://raw.github.com/nate-parrott/flashlight/master/PigLatinExampleImage.png)

+(this HTML will be loaded with the plugin's directory as its base URL, so you can reference images, javascript and CSS from it.)

 This is currently all the API does.
-More capabilities — custom actions when the user presses enter, or more customization of the search result — are on my to-do list.
+More capabilities, like more customization of the search result, are on my to-do list.